-We also found an economic analysis of an oral immunotherapy study in 62 children with peanut allergy (age one to 10 years), with 56 completing the trial.66 The primary outcome was possible sustained unresponsiveness which occurred in 82.1% of those receiving immunotherapy and in 3.6% in the avoidance group (p<.001).74 Desensitization occurred in 89.7% of the treated patients and 7.1% of those in the avoidance group (p<.001).74 A mean number of 12.3 (95% CI, 12.0-12.5) and 2.0 (95% CI, 1.9-2.1) allergic reactions occurred in the immunotherapy and avoidance groups over 20 years of simulation, with 2.3 (95% CI, 2.2-2.3) episodes of anaphylaxis treated with intramuscular epinephrine per subject in the immunotherapy group and 1.1 (95% CI, 1.0-1.2) episodes per subject in the avoidance group.74 At a \$50,000 per QALY threshold, oral immunotherapy was cost-effective (ICER: \$2,142 per QALY gained), although it was reported that treated patients may experience a greater rate of peanut-associated allergic reactions and anaphylaxis.
-In sensitivity analyses, oral immunotherapy was associated with lower rates of anaphylaxis than strict avoidance when the annual rate of accidental allergic reactions in the peanut avoidance group exceeded 25%, the annual rate of anaphylaxis in the immunotherapy group dropped below 6%, or the probability of sustained unresponsiveness after four years of immunotherapy was 68% or greater.
-74 The results were sensitive to the cost of therapy increases overtime, rates of accidental allergic reactions, therapy-associated adverse events, and likelihood of therapy-induced tolerance.74 immediate versus non-immediate activation of emergency medical services after epinephrine use for peanut-induced anaphylaxis.76
+We also found an economic analysis of an oral immunotherapy study in 62 children with peanut allergy (age one to 10 years), with 56 completing the trial.67 The primary outcome was possible sustained unresponsiveness which occurred in 82.1% of those receiving immunotherapy and in 3.6% in the avoidance group (p<.001).75 Desensitization occurred in 89.7% of the treated patients and 7.1% of those in the avoidance group (p<.001).75 A mean number of 12.3 (95% CI, 12.0-12.5) and 2.0 (95% CI, 1.9-2.1) allergic reactions occurred in the immunotherapy and avoidance groups over 20 years of simulation, with 2.3 (95% Cl, 2.2-2.3) episodes of anaphylaxis treated with intramuscular epinephrine per subject in the immunotherapy group and 1.1 (95% CI, 1.0-1.2) episodes per subject in the avoidance group.75 At a \$50,000 per QALY threshold, oral immunotherapy was cost-effective (ICER: \$2,142 per QALY gained), although it was reported that treated patients may experience a greater rate of peanut-associated allergic reactions and anaphylaxis.
+In sensitivity analyses, oral immunotherapy was associated with lower rates of anaphylaxis than strict avoidance when the annual rate of accidental allergic reactions in the peanut avoidance group exceeded 25%, the annual rate of anaphylaxis in the immunotherapy group dropped below 6%, or the probability of sustained unresponsiveness after four years of immunotherapy was 68% or greater.75 The results were sensitive to the cost of therapy increases overtime, rates of accidental allergic reactions, therapy-associated adverse events, and likelihood of therapy-induced tolerance.75

-Other published economic evaluations included a threshold analysis which calculated the value-based price of epinephrine autoinjectors for children with peanut allergy, 75 and an evaluation of
+Other published economic evaluations included a threshold analysis which calculated the valuebased price of epinephrine autoinjectors for children with peanut allergy,76 and an evaluation of immediate versus non-immediate activation of emergency medical services after epinephrine use for peanut-induced anaphylaxis.77

 The results of our literature search also yielded a number of studies that were aimed to focus solely on costs not cost-effectiveness analysis.
-The most relevant studies that reported costs (i.e., direct, indirect, societal) were considered and included in our cost-effectiveness model analysis.^{6,10,11,62,68}
+The most relevant studies that reported costs (i.e., direct, indirect, societal) were considered and included in our cost-effectiveness model analysis.^{6,10,11,63,69}